Five reasons you should use SQLite in 2016

 An additional benefit of BerkeleyDB is increased efficiency.
 In other words, BerkeleyDB may use less system resources and executes fewer system calls.
 You can find more details in this whitepaper and this brief technical overview.

 BerkeleyDB's SQL interface is a drop-in replacement for SQLite, and supports the same APIs and features.
 BerkeleyDB provides a few additional features like replication (SQLite has a backup utility, but my understanding is that it is not as powerful as BDB's), encryption, and of course all the features of BerkeleyDB itself.

 One major downside of using BerkeleyDB is that it is very sensitive to configuration values, and getting the right page size, cache size and other settings requires deep knowledge.
 The other downside is the licensing - to read more about the BerkeleyDB license, check out Oracle's licensing page.

-For instructions on compiling the Python SQLite driver for use with BerkeleyDB, check out this post.
+For instructions on compiling a standalone Python SQLite driver for use with BerkeleyDB, check out this post.